Weathersby and UAB host Charlotte - WTOP News

 BOTTOM LINE: UAB plays Charlotte after Jade Weathersby scored 22 points in UAB’s 61-56 loss to the East Carolina Pirates.

-The Blazers have gone 7-4 in home games.
-UAB averages 69.0 points and has outscored opponents by 3.3 points per game.
+The Blazers are 7-4 in home games.
+UAB has a 6-8 record against teams above .500.

-The 49ers are 2-8 in conference play.
-Charlotte is 1-1 in games decided by less than 4 points.
+The 49ers have gone 2-8 against AAC opponents.
+Charlotte is fourth in the AAC with 10.9 offensive rebounds per game led by Keanna Rembert averaging 2.2.

-The Blazers and 49ers face off Saturday for the first time in conference play this season.
+The Blazers and 49ers square off Saturday for the first time in AAC play this season.

 TOP PERFORMERS: Maddie Walsh is averaging 12.3 points for the Blazers.
-Journey Armstead is averaging 12.9 points and 3.5 assists over the last 10 games.
+Journey Armstead is averaging 12.9 points over the last 10 games.

-Hayleigh Breland averages 1.4 made 3-pointers per game for the 49ers, scoring 10.9 points while shooting 28.8% from beyond the arc.
-Alexis Andrews is shooting 38.8% and averaging 9.8 points over the last 10 games.
+Kay Kay Green is averaging 7.2 points, 3.1 assists and 1.5 steals for the 49ers.
+Alexis Andrews is averaging 9.8 points over the past 10 games.

 LAST 10 GAMES: Blazers: 5-5, averaging 64.7 points, 28.4 rebounds, 11.7 assists, 4.9 steals and 2.8 blocks per game while shooting 40.2% from the field.
 Their opponents have averaged 66.2 points per game.